 Chapter 12-2: A Finale Chaotic

 Inside the new dimension, Vincent finds himself walking ankle-deep in an infinite expanse what appears to be infinitely deep water.
 He spots a spherical object below the water, with a section of its topside that vaguely resembles a twisted human being.
 After seeing this, six pillars rise out of the water, each bearing a Crystal, and numerous pods begin to spawn and attack you.
-The objective here is to attack the “Crystal Feelers” when they are open and glowing for whatever unknown reason.
-Only one is open at any given time.
-While this is going on, you get a rare chance to resupply the Death Penalty with ammo from the infinite pods flying into to take a shot at you.
+The objective here is to attack the “Crystal Feelers” when they are open and glowing, which they will only do one at a time.
+While this is going on, you get a chance to resupply the Death Penalty with ammo dropped from the same flying pods from earlier, which shot up to take shots at you.